bryan-pl/esphome_dietrich/README.md

 # Dietrich (Remeha) Boiler connectivity using ESP8266 with ESPHOME

+!Forked from kakaki/esphome_dietrich to provide full compatibility with my instance of HA and DeDietrich MCX PLUS.

 Library for reading data from De Dietrich (or Remeha) PC interface, tested with model mcr3.
 For this we use an ESP8266 (Wemos D1) with ESPHOME software - sample YAML files are in English and Polish.